UK-Rwanda deal unlawful - so who sends asylum seekers overseas?

 A similar scheme sending asylum seekers from Libya to Rwanda began in 2019.

-Despite its criticism of Britain, the U.N. says the arrangement is reasonable because it protects migrants from torture, sexual violence, and indefinite detention in Libya.
+The United Nations says the arrangement is reasonable because it protects migrants from possible torture, sexual violence and indefinite detention in Libya.

 (Reporting by Nita Bhalla in Nairobi and Lin Taylor in London; Editing by Helen Popper)